Chapter One: Gameplay

 - Dice

 You'll need a good supply of dice - the more, the better.
-The Core Rules are written entirely for two types of dice
+The Core Rules are written entirely for two types of dice: regular cube-shaped six-sided dice (d6es) for regular units, and the

-units.
-(In the later section, "MOC Combat," rules are given for using a greater variety of exotic dice, but even these have equivalent d6 conversions.)
+| In the advanced rules (Book Two: MOC Combat), rules are given for using a greater variety of exotic dice, but these also have equivalent d6 conversions if necessary. |

 - Cameras

+An ancient curse among minifigs warns: "Pics or it didn't happen!"
 By nature, BrikWars games are full of amazing constructions,

 - Doughnuts and Beer

-Simpson."
+Simpson.
 Cheeseburgers are an acceptable compromise.

 | Which Bricks Should I Use? |